sequenceiq/blog/source/_posts/2014-04-04-docker-introduction.markdown

 ##Usage

 Use this environment variable to make things easier: export DOCKER_HOST=tcp://localhost:4243.
-Few frequently used command:
+Few frequently used commands:

  * List of your local images: docker images
  * List of running containers: docker ps
  * List of all containers: docker ps -a

-After you built your image it should appear in the image list, and is ready to use.
+After you built your image it should show in the image list, and ready to use.
 Run it with `docker run -i -t -P image_name /bin/bash`.
 The -P variable will publish all exposed ports to the host interfaces.

 ##Complete example